usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- [Potemkin villages](https://en.wikipedia.org/wiki/Potemkin_village) are places that are made to look nice for touring foreign officials to see how great your country is, but in reality is not.
+- An [airwatt](https://en.wikipedia.org/wiki/Airwatt) is a [bullshit](https://www.reddit.com/r/Metric/comments/2nrc15/air_watts/) unit of measurement that both Hoover and Dyson decided to use to rate their vacuum cleaners' power, for which W (the real power) and L/min (the volume of air it sucks every minute) already were a thing.
+- Dry your gloves by putting them on top of your baseboard heater.
+That's how all the cool kids did it.
+(Thanks Nancy)
+- A crostini is (for all intents and purposes) a tiny slice of baguette, sometimes with toppings.
 - If [you can restore a G suite account within 20 days but somehow can't after 21](https://support.google.com/a/answer/1397578?hl=en), then it seems they do delete everything after a month.
 - [Net promoter score](https://en.wikipedia.org/wiki/Net_Promoter) is how loyal your customer is, or how likely your customers will recommend your products to a friend.
 Internet service NPS is typically below average, sometimes even negative (more people rate you 0 to 6 than 9 or 10).
 - The plural form of money is [really](https://www.dictionary.com/browse/monies) "monies".